yoriiis/chunks-webpack-plugin/README.md

 `Object`

 Entrypoint object part of a single ChunkGroup.
-Use this variable only for complete customization if the `chunksSorted` variable does not meet your needs.
+Use this variable only for full customization if the `chunksSorted` variable does not meet your needs.
 The variable contains all information about the current entrypoint, log it on the console for more details.

 > This function overrides the default behavior, you need to generate yourself your templates, like the example below: